Blendify/blender-manual/trunk/blender_docs/manual/modeling/texts/introduction.rst

    :Mode:      Edit Mode
    :Menu:      :menuselection:`Add --> Text`

-*Text* objects contain some text, and are in the same object type family as *Curves* and *Surfaces* ones, as fonts are vectorial data (they are made of curves).
+Text objects contain some text, and are in the same object type family as curves and surfaces ones, as fonts are vectorial data (they are made of curves).

 Blender uses a "Font System" to manage mapping letter codes to geometry representing them in 3D Views.